GearHost/Docs/docs/getting-started.md

 We love our customers so thanks again for your business and let us know if we can help with anything!

->**Tip:** If you ever need assistance or clarification don't hesitate to [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll help you out!
+>**Tip:** If you ever need assistance or further clarification don't hesitate to [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll help you out!